faramarzzolfaghari/tips_dataset/README.md

 # tips_dataset
-Machine learning Processes on Tips Dataset
+Working on Machine learning Processes on Tips Dataset